Busy times at Convious: Our practices to help

 Industries are in flux.
 External influences are causing environments to change, requiring us to be reactive and extremely flexible.
-The leisure industry has been hit heavily by the current developments and measures governments, and the general public is taking to minimize the impacts brought by COVID-19.
+The leisure industry has been hit heavily by the current developments and measures governments, and the general public is taking to minimise the impacts brought by COVID-19.

 We, too, decided to take an active part in helping our partners, and the leisure industry, and to navigate them through the rough waters we are experiencing.